-Students and supervisors should note that the word limit is 5,000 words for Long Essays.
+Students and supervisors should note that the word limit is 5,000 words for Long Essays and 10,000 words for Dissertations.
 There is no leeway.
 Students exceeding the word limit will be penalised.
-The word limit must be written on the coversheet of you essay at submission and the Faculty will carry out checks.
+The word limit must be written on the coversheet for your dissertation or essay at submission and the Faculty will carry out checks.
 At the final Examiners' meeting in June, the Examiners will discuss all overlength work and agree a penalty scale.